justino/GridWarriors/README.md

 Each enemy type in the game is worth a certain amount of points.
 Killing them will earn you points.
 Get hit though, and you'll lose points.
-Go negative and you'll have to dig yourself out of your hole.

 ## Enemies